 - Seating is socially distanced with more than 6 feet between households.The ballroom is very large so generous amounts of extra space between households will be available.

 - Contactless entry/exit.

 - Communion is served only via sealed, individual wafers and cups collected at check-in.

 Yes!
 Church-online will continue to be available for the foreseeable future.

 When can I register for services?

-Registration will open each Monday morning on the Trinity website.
+Registration will open prior to Sunday on the Trinity website.
 Registrations will be collected on a first-come-first-served basis.